 Ask your drivers for referrals.
 This is often the easiest way to get qualified candidates for the position.
 Leverage existing drivers to find candidates that come in knowing what to expect from the position.

 - Step up your online presence and digital advertising.
-Take advantage of Web and social media channels to create successful recruiting campaigns and reach a larger audience.
+By having a complete digital presence, it becomes easier to communicate with potential applicants or referral sources.
+Take advantage of web and social media channels to create successful recruiting campaigns and reach a larger audience.

 - Make driver satisfaction a priority.
 Use late model equipment that promotes driver comfort, better ergonomics and equipment reliability.
 Invest in automated processes and telematics to eliminate the need for manual trip records and log books.
 This will make life on the road more enjoyable for drivers.